sukovanej/effect-http/readme.md

 model, use and test against someone else's API.
 Out of box, you can make us of the following combinators.

-- `Http.client` - client for the real integration with the API.
+- `Client` - client for the real integration with the API.
-- `Http.mockClient` - client for testing against the API interface.
+- `MockClient` - client for testing against the API interface.
-- `Http.exampleServer` - server implementation derivation with example responses.
+- `ExampleServer` - server implementation derivation with example responses.

 ### Example server